How to optimise your agency roster and increase your budget value

 Before you start pruning or hacking at the roster it is important to have a clear view of what you are trying to achieve.
 Defining a successful roster is ensuring that you have all of the capabilities you need in the smallest number of agencies and suppliers possible.

-To do this you need to review the marketing strategy and the plan.
-This is why a total roster review is ideal to be undertaken immediately after any major change in the marketing strategy.
+To do this, you need to review the marketing strategy and plan.
+This is why a total roster review is ideal immediately after any major change in the marketing strategy.

-This is the first part of our Strategic Supplier Alignment process where we undertake one on one interviews with key marketing stakeholders to determine their strategic requirements both now and for the foreseeable future and discuss which agencies and suppliers are currently providing those capabilities and how well they deliver.
+This is the first part of our Strategic Supplier Alignment process, where we undertake one-on-one interviews with key marketing stakeholders to determine their strategic requirements now and for the foreseeable future.
+We then discuss which agencies and suppliers are currently providing those capabilities and how well they deliver.

-Once we have mapped the current state we then meet with the agencies and suppliers identified as core capability providers and explore what other capabilities they may bring to the roster that the marketers may be unaware of.
+Once we have mapped the current state, we meet with the agencies and suppliers identified as core capability providers to explore what other capabilities they may bring to the roster that the marketers may be unaware of.

 This is a delicate and important process as often agencies may overstate their capabilities or purport expertise that they would actually need to outsource.
 Therefore we carefully explore and use out industry knowledge and expertise to map a realistic view of the roster capabilities.